Your questions answered

 At all meetings racegoers may cross the course to watch racing from the centre, weather permitting.
 On days where there is a separate Club enclosure, this access only applies to those with Club badges.

 If you are likely to have a flutter, you will need cash for betting.
-Most bookmakers take a minimum bet of £5, but this is clearly displayed on their boards.
-The tote will take bets from £2.
-Tote betting vouchers can be purchased with credit and debit cards at various tote information points.
+Most bookmakers take a minimum bet of £5, but this is clearly displayed on their boards and will take bets from £2.
+Betting vouchers can be purchased with credit and debit cards at various information points.
 They are available in £2, £5, £10 and £20 denominations.
-To order totepool betting vouchers in advance call 020 8874 6411.
+To order betting vouchers in advance call 020 8874 6411.
 If you need a little help learning about the different types of bets, betting systems and strategies then take a look at the OLBG Betting School.

 First Aid staff will be on duty at every meeting.
-At The Open and The Festival, a pharmacy is available above the Winner’s Enclosure.
+At The November Meeting and The Festival™, a pharmacy is available above the Winner’s Enclosure.

 As is standard practice across commercial sports and leisure venues, racecourses seek to protect their image rights in their terms and conditions of entry.
 These regulations are in place to ensure that any commercial income streams generated are protected and available to be reinvested into racing.
 Whilst racecourses do not wish to dissuade customers from taking pictures of their day out, and sharing them on social media, this must remain at a personal and private level.
 Photographs published for a commercial purpose or on a large scale where they are available for download, even at no cost, cannot be considered as being for personal and private use.
 Consequently such photography is not permitted without accreditation, which has normally been provided to those that are working for news outlets or major photography agencies.
 The existing RCA terms and conditions for amateur photography state: 10.1 You shall not use any device or technology to capture, record, store, transmit or broadcast any data relating to any race, fixture or other race-related activity at the Racecourse, unless you are expressly permitted to do so by Condition 10.4.
 10.4 You may use mobile devices and point-and-shoot or compact cameras to capture images for your own private and domestic use (but you shall not use professional level photography or filming equipment).
 The following rules apply: (a) photography on the racing surface is strictly forbidden; (b) flash photography is strictly forbidden; and (c) you must not allow a third party to use such images for any commercial purpose and will notify the Operator immediately if you become aware of any unauthorised use of those images.